Faiz Ahmad

-Faiz Ahmad (فیض احمد; 1946 – 12 November 1986) was an Afghan politician who led the Afghanistan Liberation Organization (ALO), a Marxist–Leninist organization established in Kabul.
+Faiz Ahmad (فیض احمد; 1946 – 12 November 1986) was an Afghan politician who led the Afghanistan Liberation Organization (ALO), a Maoist organisation established in Kabul.

 Early life

 Ahmad was born in Kandahar in 1946 to an ethnic Pashtun family.
 He attended primary and secondary schools in Kandahar before moving to Kabul to enter Naderia High School, where he became involved in the leftist movement after reading some of the works of Karl Marx and Vladimir Lenin.

 Akram Yari, a leader of the Maoist movement in Afghanistan, was Ahmad's teacher in Naderia High School and he deeply influenced Ahmad’s political beliefs.
-Yari was leader of Progressive Youth Organization (PYO), a Maoist organization which was formed on 6 October 1965.
+Yari was leader of Progressive Youth Organization (PYO), a Maoist organisation which was formed on 6 October 1965.
 Later, Ahmad parted ways with PYO and formed the Revolutionary Group of People of Afghanistan.

 After graduating from high school, Ahmad entered the Medical Faculty of Kabul University.
 During these years he would establish the Revolutionary Group of People of Afghanistan which was later named Afghanistan Liberation Organization (ALO).